TOAST-DOCS/Compute-Image/en/overview.md

 - The images are configured to run optimally on virtual hardware.
 - The images are provided with basic security checks completed, so they are safe from security threats.

-Images are divided into the following three main categories.
+Images are classified into the following three main categories.

 * Public images
 * User images